Your cart is currently empty!

 I’m honestly tired of the notion that we should be kind to other people because we don’t know what they are going through.
 I don’t think any of that matters.
 A person can be living a perfect life, free from suffering and they still deserve kindness.
 We should be more gentle in our speech and our actions as a practice towards every single person while giving ourselves grace because we know that we are going to miss the mark at times.

 We truly live in a culture where violence is the norm.
 A culture of attack and retaliate.
 It’s not just in our actions, but it is in our speech.
 To do well at something, we must “kill it” or you “kicked some ass.”
 If something needs to start, we need to “pull the trigger.”
 Multitasking is called “killing two birds with one stone.”
 What did the birds do to you?
 Words of violence are such a part of our nomenclature.
-It’s kind of crazy how aggression is so integrated into our culture.
+It’s kind of unbelievable how aggression is so integrated into our culture.
 I am a big television watcher.
 Starting this past week I decided I was no longer going to watch television shows with violence in it.
 I feel like I can’t watch anything, but children’s cartoons and sitcoms.
 It’s no wonder why it’s so hard to respond with our hearts when we are met with hatred and hurt.

 The Benefit of Gentleness